 What Exactly is Osmosis?

 Osmosis is a process in which solvents, such as water, pass from a solution of lower concentration to a solution of higher concentration through a semipermeable membrane.
 It’s a passive process, which means it happens without any expenditure of energy.

 But what’s a semipermeable membrane?
-Well, it’s a kind of a barrier that allows some molecules or substances to pass through, but not others.
-For example, a plastic wrap allows water vapor and air to travel across it, but not food or water.
+Well, it’s a kind of barrier that allows some molecules or substances to pass through, but not others.
+For example, plastic wrap allows water vapor and air to travel across it, but not food or water.
 Similarly, membranes of cells allow water and specific solutes (tiny molecules dissolved in a solvent) to pass through while blocking other solutes.

 This process was first documented by French physicist Jean-Antoine Nollet in 1748.
 More than a century later, a German chemist invented highly selective precipitation membranes, advancing the art and technique for measuring osmotic flow.